artefactual/atom-docs/user-manual/glossary/glossary.rst

     the logo will take the user to the :term:`home page`.
-AtoM ships with a default logo that can be replaced by :term:`administrators <administrator>` to theme the application to their own institution or :term:`network` if desired: see :ref:`Site logo
+AtoM ships with a default logo that can be replaced by :term:`administrators <administrator>` to theme the application to their own institution or :term:`network` if desired.
+See :ref:`Site logo
     <site-logo>`.

   Site title